PandABlocks/PandABlocks-FPGA/docs/blocks/pcap.rst

    :block: pcap
    :title: capture timestamp

-If there are capture signals too close together, the ERR_STATUS will be set to 2
+If there are capture signals too close together, the HEALTH will be set to 2

 .. sequence_plot::
    :block: pcap